leannebiju/pyano/README.md

 Ring Finger - 16
 Pinky Finger - 20

-We are using pygame for adding sound

-We are also creating a sound folder with all the necessary sounds(notes)
+I used pygame for adding sound and created a sound folder with all the necessary sounds(notes)

 Downloaded the notes from [here](https://www.github.com/parisjava/wav-piano-sound)